 - Sourcing Candidates (Searching)

-The first stage of the recruitment process is Recruitment Planning, it involves drafting a comprehensive job specification for a vacant position, outlining the minor and major responsibilities, the skills, experience, and qualification needed.
+The first stage of the recruitment process is Recruitment Planning, it involves drafting a comprehensive job specification for a vacant position, outlining the minor and major responsibilities, the skills, experience, and qualifications needed.

 Searching, the second stage for the recruiting process, it involves attracting job seekers to the organization.
 There are two sources used to attract candidates: Internal Recruiting and External Recruiting.
 Internal Recruiting is when the organization looks to fill the vacancy from within its existing workforce.
 While External Recruiting is when the organization looks to fill the vacancy from any suitable applicant outside the business.